khakhalin/notes/keywords/spark.md

 * `.flatmap(func)` - exactly same thing, with `func` applied to every row, but after the application the result is flattened into a single long list (all rows kinda concatenated)
 * `flatMapValues(func)` - again, first apply `func` to every row, then transform the dataframe into a list of `(key, value)` tuples, where "keys" are column names (🔥 ??
 Is it true?)

-Borrowed from Pandas: apparently, the most flexible approach. `@pandas_utf` is a magic that turns a function on a pandas series into a functoin on a pyaspark column.
+**Borrowed from Pandas:** the most flexible approach to calculate new stuff is apparently to use so-called "Pandas UTF". `@pandas_utf` is a magic that turns a function on an imagined pandas series into a functoin on a pyaspark columns.
 For example: 🔥🔥🔥
 ```python

 ```